mikecornflake/uBee512Launcher/README.md

 ### Build Notes
 + This project requires the IM_units.lpk (Lazarus Package) from https://github.com/mikecornflake/InspectorMike-common
-  + Clone the entire project
+  + Clone InspectorMike-common
   + Install LazSerial (either use Lazarus Online Package Manager, or clone https://github.com/JurassicPork/TLazSerial)
+    + not needed for uBee512Launcher, but is needed for IM_units.lpk)
   + In Lazarus: "Project" "Open"
     + Select "uBee512Launcher.lpr"
   + Then "Package" "Open Package File (.lpk)"